AdEx (ADX) Price Tops $0.15 on Exchanges

 AdEx Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as AdEx directly using US dollars.
-Investors seeking to trade AdEx should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy AdEx using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as AdEx directly using U.S. dollars.
+Investors seeking to acquire AdEx should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AdEx using one of the exchanges listed above.

 Receive News & Updates for AdEx Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AdEx and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.